Advancing Restoration of Native Agarwood – Aquilaria crassna and A. Malaccensis – for Sustainable Use and Management in Southwestern Cambodia

 Objective

-3. Establish an effective enabling environment to support the development of family-scale private sector in native Agarwood species plantations.
+3. Strengthen enabling environments to support the development of family-scale and private sector plantations of native agarwood species.

 Expected Outputs